 FLS should provide a coordinated programme with an integrated approach for falls and fracture prevention.
 All individuals with fracture should be fully assessed for falls risk factors and appropriate interventions to reduce falls should be undertaken.
 An example of such an integrated care pathway is provided in The Care of Patients with Fragility Fracture (“Blue Book”), published by the British Orthopaedic Association and the British Geriatrics Society [135].

-X-ray reports of vertebral fractures should be standardied to aid fracture identification.
+X-ray reports of vertebral fractures should be standardised to aid fracture identification.

 FLS should include embedded local audit systems supported by a clinical fracture database to enable monitoring of care provided to fracture patients [e.g. Royal College of Physicians Fracture Liaison Services-Database [136].